On the generalized Cheeger problem and an application to 2d strips: Introduction

 \section{Introduction}

 The celebrated Cheeger problem consists in searching for sets $E\subseteq \R^n$ minimizing the ratio

 where $\Omega\subseteq \R^n$ is a given open set of finite volume.
 Throughout the paper, we will write $|E|$ to denote the volume (i.e., the Lebesgue $\mathcal{L}^n$ measure) of any Borel set $E$, while $P(E)$ will be its perimeter, that is, the $\H^{n-1}$ Hausdorff measure of its reduced boundary $\partial^* E$ (for definitions and properties of sets of finite perimeter, the reader can look in~\cite{AmFuPa}).
 The most interesting questions in the Cheeger problem regard existence, uniqueness and main features of the \emph{Cheeger sets}, that are the sets $E$ realizing the above infimum.
 Notice that any set $E$ which is a Cheeger set for some $\Omega\supseteq E$ is also a Cheeger set for itself.
-Since the literature on this problem is huge and well known, we do not try to give here a list.
+Since the literature on this problem is huge and well known, we do not try to give here a complete list: the interested author can find a description of the history and a good bibliography in the papers~\cite{Parini,Leonardi}.

 In this paper, we are interested in the following generalization of the Cheeger problem,